oroinc/documentation/user/back-office/system/user-management/roles/admin-capabilities.rst

   .. image:: /user/img/system/user_management/override_quote_price_disabled.png

 * **Review And Approve Quotes** --- Enables a user to manage quotes (e.g. sent to customer) without approval.
 When disabled, the user has to submit quotes for review first.
-This capability affects quotes when |Backoffice Quotes Flow with Approvals| is enabled in the application.
+This capability affects quotes when :ref:`Backoffice Quotes Flow with Approvals <doc--workflows--backoffice-quote-flow-with-approvals>` is enabled in the application.

   .. image:: /user/img/system/user_management/approve_quotes_disabled.png